ZIYU-DEEP/ZIYU-DEEP.github.io/_posts/2022-08-21-The-Price-of-Sparsity.md

 ## 3. A Tale of Two Regimes
 Remember that in Figure 2 (the excerpt from [[Evci et al., 2020]](https://arxiv.org/pdf/1906.10732.pdf)) shows that there is generalization gap.
-We further find that the generalization gap can be characterized by two regimes:
+We further find that, as the sparsity ratio increases, the generalization gap can be characterized by two regimes:
 - the generalization regime
 - the optimization regime